The New Approach to Recruiting

 The 2019 workforce has a different expectation

-If you’re looking to reach younger candidates, such as Millennials and Generation Z, it might be time to rethink your recruiting strategy; not only in the way they want to be communicated with but also with clear branding that speaks to their values.
+If you’re looking to reach younger candidates, such as Millennials and Generation Z, it might be time to rethink your recruiting strategy; not only in the way they want to be communicated but also with clear branding that speaks to their values.
 If you make them click too many times, or your campaign isn’t mobile-friendly, goodbye potential candidates!

 Forward-thinking talent acquisition executives and recruiting pros need to think more strategically and outside the box to show why candidates should apply for them and not their competitors.
 This means improving the quality, speed, and effectiveness of engagement across a broader candidate journey.